 Restructuring costs include employee termination benefits, asset impairment charges and contract termination costs, as well as other incremental net costs resulting from the restructuring actions.
 Employee termination benefits are recorded based on existing union and employee contracts, statutory requirements, completed negotiations and Company policy.
 Other incremental net costs principally include equipment and personnel relocation costs.
 In addition to restructuring costs, the Company also incurs incremental manufacturing inefficiency costs at the operating locations impacted by the restructuring actions during the related restructuring implementation period.
-Restructuring costs are recognized in the Company's condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States ("GAAP").
+Restructuring costs are recognized in the Company's condensed consolidated financial statements in accordance with GAAP.
 Generally, charges are recorded as restructuring actions are approved, communicated and/or implemented.